Want to learn how to track affiliate links in Google Analytics?

-In this article, we’ll show you how to track affiliate links in Google Analytics in 3 easy steps.
+In this step-by-step tutorial, we’ll show you how to track affiliate links in WordPress in just 3 easy steps.

 Why Track Affiliate Links?